nojronatron/data-structures-and-algorithms/java/datastructures/res/graphs/graphBusinessTrip-README.md

-Leveraged built-in Java classes TrackingQueue<E> and ArrayList<T> to ensure bug-free operation in those structures.
+The Graph utilizes built-in Java classes TrackingQueue<E> and ArrayList<T> to ensure bug-free operation in those structures.

 ### Big O: Time

+This algorithm operational efficiency is O(n) in time.

+Explanation:

+The businessTrip() function implements a single looping structure which is an O(edges) efficiency, meaning the most time will be taken by the Vertex that has edges to every-other Vertex in the Graph, which would boil-down to O(n).

+The other possible inefficiency would be in the adjacency list.
+Although the HashMap uses an O(1) algorithm to index in to the adjacency list to find the value/object.
+For a HashMap adjacency list that has lots of collisions, efficiency will drop as the Bucket Sizes to something approaching O(n) for the max number in any Bucket (assuming linked lists).

 ### Bit O: Space

+This algorithm operational efficiency is O(1) in space.

+Explanation:

+No additional storage is created, and storage is not duplicated within the method.
+The input graph is utilized in- place while executing the algorithm.

 ## API
 <!-- Description of each method publicly available in your Graph -->